Marco Sgarbi

 Marco Sgarbi (born 14 August 1982) is an Italian philosopher and an historian of philosophy, with a special interest in the history of epistemology and logic.
-He is associate professor at the Ca' Foscari University of Venice.
+He is full professor at the Ca' Foscari University of Venice.
 He is member of the Accademia Nazionale Virgiliana.

 Biography

 Marco Sgarbi was born in 1982 in Mantua, Italy, and received his Ph.D. from the Università di Verona.